jamesrharwood/thesis/data/iv_changes.md

 stage: ongoing
 ---

-Evidence any stated benefits.
-Experiential benefits could be evidenced by testimonials (e.g. feeling confident, easier writing, value to readers).
-Quantifiable benefits could be evidenced with data (e.g., acceptance rates, publishing speed, writing speed).
+Evidence any stated benefits:

+* Experiential benefits could be evidenced by testimonials (e.g. feeling confident, easier writing, value to readers).
+* Quantifiable benefits could be evidenced with data (e.g., acceptance rates, publishing speed, writing speed).

 ---

 id: information-architecture
-title: Information architecture TODO
+title: Make information digestible
 barrier_ids: [need-enough-time, believed-costs]
 intervention_fn_ids: [enablement]
 relation_ids: [item-content]
 stakeholder_ids: [developers, equator]
-stage: dissemination
+stage: creation
 ---

 Organise information so it is easy to navigate and not overwhelming.

-Cater read from start to finish, but others will dip in and out.
-Structure text with headings.
-For information presented online, consider showing/hiding information as required, and use section URLs to send authors directly to relevant parts of guidance.
-Embed or hyperlink related resources.
+* Cater to users that read from start to finish, and those that dip in and out.
+* Structure text with headings.
+* Use section URLs to send authors directly to relevant parts of guidance.
+* Consider hyperlinking related resources
+* Consider embedding guidelines that "fit together", like PRISMA and PRISMA-Abstracts
+* For information presented online, consider showing/hiding information as required.
+For example, if PRISMA-Abstracts were embedded into PRISMA, users could choose to expand or collapse it.
+Or you could show/hide guidance depending on whether the author is writing a funding application, protocol, manuscript.

 ---

 id: item-content
-title: Item content
+title: Describe reporting items fully
 barrier_ids: [scope, how-to-report, how-to-do, how-to-report-not-done, need-concise-writing, importance, care-about-benefits, need-to-remove]
 intervention_fn_ids: [education, persuasion]
 stakeholder_ids: [developers]
 stage: development
 ---

-For each item, an author needs to know the following:
+For each item, authors may need to know the following:

-* What needs to be reported
+* What needs to be reported – a brief description could go in all resources (checklists, templates etc) with a longer description in the guidance itself.
 * State why the information is important, and to whom
 * Any circumstances where the item is not applicable and what to write
 * Indicate priority, and any circumstances that modify importance
 * Where the item can be reported, including beyond the main article body (e.g., section, table, figure, appendix)
 * What to write if an item wasn’t, or couldn’t be done
 * What to write if an item cannot be reported for external reasons
+* Examples, which could be real or generated, including:
-* Examples of good and bad reporting with explanations
+  * examples of good _and_ bad reporting with explanations.
+  * examples of concise or word-count-friendly reporting, like in alternative formats like tables and figures.(#ME)
+  * examples of well reported "imperfect" items (items that were not done)
+  * examples from different research contexts
 * Links to external design or appraisal advice

 ---